kobrigo/pong/README.md

 pong
 ====

-a simple implementation of the pong game to play with nodejs web sockets
+A simple implementation of the pong game.
+I created this for learning purposes, basically so I can play with nodejs web sockets :-)